How Do Eels Generate Electricity?

 Electric fishes are primarily found in freshwater rivers of Africa and South America, including the Amazon rainforest.
 They are divided into two categories:

 Strong electric eels can produce very high voltages, whereas weak electric fish currents are too weak to stun their prey, so they use them for navigation or communication.
 Eels have three main organs to help them.
-The electric and hunter organs are used for high voltage electricity to stun the prey.
-They have thousands of electrocytes in the electric organ stacked up together.
+The electric and hunter organs are used for high-voltage electricity to stun the prey.
+They have thousands of electrocytes in the electric organ stacked together.

 Water and electricity make the perfect match.
 Water is such a good conductor.
 Each time a fish contracts a muscle.
 Also, it sends extremely weak electrical signal pulses through the water.
-So it’s not surprising that predatory creatures like the hammerhead shark can detect these electrical signals like a sixth sense.
-It allows them to find prey hidden beneath the sand, even when it’s out of sight.
+So it’s unsurprising that predatory creatures like the hammerhead shark can detect these electrical signals like a sixth sense.
+It allows them to find prey hidden beneath the sand, even out of sight.
 Many fish have taken this to the next level and can produce super-strength electrical charges.

-Electric eels have a series of electricity-generating cells which pulse and create an electric field around them.
+Electric eels have a series of electricity-generating cells that pulse and create an electric field around them.
 If anything comes into this field, it bounces back a signal to the eel.
-That allows it to build up a map of its surroundings.
-So it can see even in muddy water!
-Amazingly, to electric fish come together, they change the individual frequency, so they don’t journal each other’s output.
+That allows it to build up a map of its surroundings—so it can see even in muddy water!
+Amazingly, when electric fish come together, they change the individual frequency, so they don’t journal each other’s output.

 Electricity generation system

 The electric eel can generate its own massive electrical pulse dystonic spray.
 Each electricity-producing cell generates 130 millivolts.
 So the fish stack them up in series.
-It’s like putting a group of batteries pinned on ends inside a torch to increase the voltage.
+It’s like pinching a group of batteries on ends inside a torch to increase the voltage.

-Each cell has the potential of .08 volts.
-Not a lot, and considering the charges alternate, no current flows.
+Each cell has a potential of .08 volts.
+Not a lot, and considering the charges alternate, there are no current flows.
 But as soon as the eel is triggered by spotting a potential prey, these cells open up, and an influx of sodium ions changes the polarity.
-The stacks have a positive and negative end which creates an electric current.
+The stacks have positive and negative ends, which create an electric current.

 NaCl(s) → Na+ (aq) + Cl−(aq)

-But, the charge is reversed when the eel uses its ability or ‘fires’ using neurotransmitter acetylcholine and pacemaker neurons.
+But, the charge is reversed when the eel uses its ability or ‘fires’ using the neurotransmitter acetylcholine and pacemaker neurons.
 It doesn’t pump all the charges outside and allows ions to flow back in.
-So, one side has a positive charge inside while the other has a negative charge on the other side.
+So, one side has a positive charge inside, while the other has a negative one.
 Thousands of such cells stacked up together have this same pattern.

 As electricity moves from positive to negative terminals, the eel produces massive shocks, acting as a battery.
-It is known as an Electric Organ Discharge(EOD).
-There are two types of EOD’s pulse type and wave type.
-Pulse-type fish send electric fields at irregular intervals, whereas weakly electric fishes send continuous wave-like electricity.
+This is known as an Electric Organ Discharge(EOD).
+There are two types of EOD: pulse-type and wave-type.
+Pulse-type fish send electric fields at irregular intervals, whereas weakly electric fish send continuous wave-like electricity.

 Why do electric Eels generate electricity?

-Their shocks have a stealth mode.
-They have a low-voltage version that helps them hunt.
-These electric shocks act an awful lot as sonar bats use.
+Their shocks have a stealth mode and a low-voltage version that helps them hunt.
+These electric shocks act an awful lot, as sonar bats use.
 They can send them out as feelers, sensing if any fish lurk nearby.
 But even their big shocks have a dual function.
-One study published in Nature Communications found it’s for hunting too.
+One study published in Nature Communications found it’s for hunting, too.

-The study’s lead author told National Geographic that “The eel can use its electric attack simultaneously as a weapon and sensory system.
+The study’s lead author told National Geographic, “The eel can use its electric attack simultaneously as a weapon and sensory system.
 It’s a science-fiction-like ability.”
 Once they hone in on prey, they have a “remote control” mode.

 They send out two closely spaced high-voltage discharges called doublets, making the prey’s body contract involuntarily.
-This movement sends ripples through the water.
-It lets the eel know it’s an alive thing and possibly prey.
+This movement sends ripples through the water, letting the eel know it’s a live thing and possibly prey.
 It can even make the fish “freeze.”
 It shocks their neurological system, so the fish can’t move.

 Why doesn’t Eel itself get electrocuted?

-One scientist, Kenneth Catania, researched electric eels hunting their prey and found some fantastic results in his research.
+One scientist, Kenneth Catania, researched electric eels hunting their prey and found some fantastic results.
 In one of his experiments, he infected the fish with curare, a poison that blocks the junctions connecting nerves and muscles.
-When he brought the eel near it, he found that no change happened to the fish.
+When he brought the eel near it, he found no change had happened to the fish.
 It didn’t die, nor were its muscles paralyzed.
 That means the eel directly attacks the nervous system instead of the muscles.

-First, it sends out these signals using the electric organ.
+First, it sends out these signals using its electric organ.
 If an object is in contact or there is a slight change in the field, the fish uses sensors called electroreceptors buried in the skin to detect the object.
-This process is called ‘active electrolocation’ because the source of electricity is its electric organ.
+This process is called ‘active electrolocation’ because the source of electricity is the fish’s electric organ.

 Some fishes cannot generate electricity but can sense it.
 These animals use ‘passive electrolocation.’
 For example, sharks can sense their prey by sensing the electric fields!